dolph/cv/README.md

 * updating branding of IBM products and services, and
 * writing Selenium tests to exercise previously-untested workflows in the IBM Cloud console.

+> Dolph has gone out of his way to help the editorial team with several special projects.
+His help has been invaluable and has saved our team hours of work.
+He's streamlined and updated processes to make tools easier to use and to offload work from us. &mdash; Jill Amaya

 I was also entrusted to serve as an administrator of IBM's open source presence on GitHub, [github.com/IBM](https://github.com/ibm/), managing the creation of open source projects and the integration with 3rd party services.

 Core technology stack: [Python](https://www.python.org), [bash](https://www.gnu.org/software/bash/), [JSON](http://www.json.org/), [YAML](http://yaml.org/), [Markdown](https://daringfireball.net/projects/markdown/syntax), [JSON Schema](https://json-schema.org/)